Albania's Got Talent

-Albania's Got Talent is a televised Albanian talent show competition, and part of the global Got Talent franchise created by Simon Cowell.
-It is the second Albanian iteration after Albanians Got Talent.
+Albania's Got Talent is an Albanian talent show competition adaptation of the Got Talent franchise created by Simon Cowell, it is the second Albanian iteration after Albanians Got Talent.
 The show premiered on 11 November 2024 on Vizion Plus.
 The host is Isli Islami.
 The current judges are Adelina Ismaili, Agron Llakaj and Kastro Zizo.
 Ledina Çelo served as a judge during the first season and the first two episodes of the second season, before being replaced by Elsa Lila from the third episode onwards.
 The winner of the first season was Tristan Cela.
 It was primarily catered towards Albanians from Albania, Kosovo, and North Macedonia.

 Due to satisfactory ratings of the first season, Vizion Plus announced a second season of Albania's Got Talent, which began airing on 20 October 2025.